 Applicants must be employed as a research scientist in a public institution or industry in a European or Associated country.

-In particular, applicants from Bulgaria, Cyprus, Czech Republic, Estonia, Latvia, Lithuania, Malta, Poland, Romania, and Slovakia.
+In particular, applicants from Bulgaria, Cyprus, Czech Republic, Estonia, Latvia, Lithuania, Malta, Poland, Romania, and Slovakia, will be supported.
 Others are not excluded from applying for the program, but will not get preferential treatment.

 Associated countries are Iceland, Norway, Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Serbia, Turkey, Israel, Moldova, Switzerland, Faroe Islands, Ukraine, Tunisia, Georgia, and Armenia.